The Neighborhood: The Pearl District

-That created an economic void in the neighborhood, and while some buildings found new life as low-rent art spaces or wildly successful book shops, many others sat vacant.
+That created an economic void in the neighborhood, and while some buildings found new life as low-rent art spaces or wildly successful book shops (shout out to Powells) many others sat vacant.

 It wasn’t until the late ‘90s that the Pearl District as we know it started coming to life.
 City officials laid plans for constructing a streetcar network and three new parks in the neighborhood, and a group of local developers agreed to build thousands of new apartments and make at least 35 percent of them affordable.

 What came next was a decade of dizzying change that turned the Pearl District into one of the glitziest neighborhoods in the city.

 Fun Fact: Although the developers didn’t live up to their affordability promises, they came closer than you might think.
 About 28 percent of the 2,000 units developed under the plan qualified as affordable housing, meaning that someone making 80 percent of the region’s median income (or about $45,000/year as an individual renter) could afford to live there.